 If you want a sweeter fruit dip, try homemade marshmallow fluff.
 This makes it a dessert platter when marshmallow fluff is added.

-Chocolate sauce is another delicious option for a fun take on fruit fondu!
+Chocolate sauce is another delicious option for a fun take on fruit fondue!

-You can also serve fruit with a creamy peanut butter dip.
+You can also serve this great fruit tray with a creamy peanut butter dip.

-Tip: Adding a chocolate sauce or fruit dip will help break the dimensions of the platter up and add to its appeal.
+Tip: Adding a chocolate dip or fruit dip will help break the dimensions of the platter up and add to its appeal.

 Is It Cheaper to Make Your Own Fruit Tray?